MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Session_Configurations.md

 configuration files, see
 [about_Session_Configuration_Files](about_Session_Configuration_Files.md).

-Session configurations are a feature of Web Services for Management (WS-Management) based PowerShell remoting.
-They are used only when you use the New-PSSession, Invoke-Command, or Enter-PSSession cmdlets to connect to a remote computer.
+Session configurations are a feature of WSMAN-based PowerShell remoting.
+They are used only when you use the `New-PSSession`, `Invoke-Command`, or `Enter-PSSession` cmdlets to connect to a remote Windows computer.

-Note: To manage the session configurations, start PowerShell with the "Run as administrator" option.
+To manage the session configurations on a Windows computer, start PowerShell with the **Run as administrator** option.

 About Session Configurations